CCrocilla/horizon-shop/README.md

 <details>
     <summary>Pre-Conditions</summary>

+Users should register into the website to be able to buy products.
 Users should register into the website to be able to sell products.
+Users should register into the website to leave a testimonial.
-Users should register into the website to leave a feedback.
+Users should register into the website to leave a review/comment on a product.
+Users should register into the website to rate a product.

 </details>

 <details>
     <summary>Basic Flow</summary>

-- The user browses for buy and/or sell products online and discovers the website.
+- The user browses to buy and/or sell products online and discovers the website.
 The user navigates to the Home Page, and is attracted by the visual impact of the website.
 - The user sees the available products.
 - The user sees the available services.
-- The user sees the feedback left by the comunity.
+- The user sees the feedback left by the community.
 - The user can register to the newsletter.

 </details>